 The Gardnerville Ranchos GID is a publically-owned combined community water system and has a current water operation permit, NV0000066.
 The Gardnerville Ranchos GID serves water to about 4,400 flat-rate and metered-rate customers in its service area in Gardnerville Ranchos, which is located in Douglas County.
-The service area is all property within the boundary limits of the General Improvement District of Gardnerville Ranchos and covers approximately five square miles.
-The service area's terrain is flat.
+The service area is all property within the boundary limits of the General Improvement District of Gardnerville Ranchos areas outside the boundary limits that has water main in the proximity.
+The District covers approximately five square miles.
+The service area's terrain is somewhat flat.

-The estimated population served in 2009 was approximately 10,750 individuals.
-The Gardnerville Ranchos GID estimates that its customer base will not increase through 2020 if the economy continues as is.
+The estimated population served in 2015 is approximately 10,500 individuals.
+The Gardnerville Ranchos GID estimates that its customer base will increase through 2020 as the economy continues to improve.
 The State of Nevada, through its State Water Plan, estimates the population growth for Douglas County through 2020 to be 2.15% annually.

 The water supply is from groundwater that is not under the direct influence of surface water (e.g. protected wells) and no surface water or groundwater under the influence of surface water sources.
 The groundwater is located within the Carson Valley Basin (#105) of the Carson River Groundwater Basin (#8).
-There are a total of 6 wells supplying the system, with one well as standby and a total of 2 storage tanks.
+There are a total of 8 wells supplying the system, with three wells as standby and a total of 2 storage tanks.
 Each of these is identified in the tables below (Table 1 and Table 2).
 There are two pressure zones within the system (known as the high and low zones).
-The high zone obtains water from well 1, 4, and a booster station (which pumps low zone water on as needed basis).
+The high zone obtains water from well 1, 4, and a booster station (which pumps low zone water on a as needed basis).